jurisliepins/fbittorrent/README.md

 FBitTorrent
 ===========

-# What and why?

-This is an experimental implementation of the BitTorrent protocol in F# using Akka.NET written for fun :slightly_smiling_face:.
+Experimental implementation of the BitTorrent protocol in F# using Akka.NET.

 ## Supported BEPs